Scientific: Yucca guatemalensis (formerly Y. elephantipes and Y. gigantea)

 Disease and pests: Spider mites

-Additional comments: This is a very large mesic yucca.
-Don't over estimate it's ultimate size, even in Phoenix where it's eventual size is smaller than in more tropical climates.
+Additional comments: This is a VERY LARGE MESIC yucca that I think is rather poorly suited for Phoenix landscape settings (it rarely looks healthy and not stressed out).
+Don't over estimate its ultimate size, even in Phoenix where its eventual size is smaller than in more tropical climates.